 We all know that it's best not to use bottled water because of the resource-intensive nature of plastic production and because so few bottles ever get recycled.
-This Water Bottle Cozy should make it easier to break the habit so you can tote around your metal water bottle throughout your day.
+This water bottle cozy should make it easier to break the habit so you can tote around your metal water bottle throughout your day.

 The pattern is quite easy and is worked on double-pointed needles.
 It is finished off with a handmade I-cord so you can easily hang onto it or strap it to a bag.

-- Approximately 50 yards Caron Simply Soft Eco, or medium weight acrylic or acrylic blend of your choice
+- Approximately 50 yards Caron Simply Soft Eco, or medium weight acrylic or an acrylic blend of your choice

 - Set of 4 size 8 US double-pointed knitting needles

 Gauge: About 17 stitches and 18 rows per 4 inches in Turkish Stitch in the round, unstretched.
 Gauge is not critical and the finished project will stretch considerably.

 Size: About 9 inches tall and 5 inches around unstretched.
 This fits an average size metal water bottle.
 The size can easily be altered by knitting more or fewer rows in the base or the body of the pattern.